-The smoothness loss is only optimized for the mean of predicted Gaussian distributions since the motion generated by the network is usually close to the mean at each frame.
-This term is a soft constraint to prevent the sudden change of accelerations at joints and make the synthesized motion smoother.
+The smoothness loss is only optimized for the mean of the predicted Gaussian distributions, because the motion generated by the network is typically close to the mean at each frame.